Date: June 2019

 - preliminary consideration of the purchase or sale of real or personal property; review of confidential or nonpublic appraisal data; develop or consider offers or counteroffers for the purchase or sale of real or personal property

-- to receive security briefing and reports; to discuss issues related to security and emergency response procedures; discuss emergency response procedures; discuss security deficiencies in or recommendations regarding public services, infrastructure and facilities (if disclosure of the information discussed would pose a danger to public safety or compromise security procedures or responses)
+- to receive security briefing and reports; to discuss issues related to security and emergency response procedures; discuss emergency response procedures; discuss security deficiencies in or recommendations regarding public services, infrastructure and facilities (if disclosure of the information discussed would pose a danger to public safety or compromise security procedures or responses).
+Financial issues related to security matters must be discussed and all related financial decisions must be made at an open meeting.

 The law provides that any part of a meeting must be closed if the following data is to be discussed: